Quiet PC: CPU

 The heat output of a CPU can vary according to its brand and model or, more precisely, its thermal design power (TDP).
 Intel's third revision Pentium 4, using the "Prescott" core, was infamous for being one of the hottest-running CPUs on the market.
-By comparison, AMD's Athlon series and the Intel Core 2 perform better at lower clock speeds, and thus produce less heat.
+By comparison, AMD's Athlon series and the Intel Core 2 perform better at lower clock speeds and thus produce less heat.

 Modern CPUs often incorporate energy saving systems, such as Cool'n'Quiet, LongHaul, and SpeedStep.
 These reduce the CPU clock speed and core voltage when the processor is idle, thus reducing heat.
 The heat produced by CPUs can be further reduced by undervolting, underclocking or both.

 Most modern mainstream and value CPUs are made with a lower TDP to reduce heat, noise, and power consumption.
 Intel's dual-core Celeron, Pentium, and i3 CPUs generally have a TDP of 35–54 W, while the i5 and i7 are generally 64–84 W (newer versions, such as Haswell) or 95W (older versions, such as Sandy Bridge).
 Older CPUs such as the Core 2 Duo typically had a TDP of 65 W, while the Core 2 Quad CPUs were mostly 65–95 W. AMD's Athlon II x2 CPUs were 65 W, while the Athlon x4 was 95 W. The AMD Phenom ranged from 80 W in the x2 variant to 95 and 125 W in the quad-core variants.
 The AMD Bulldozer CPUs range from 95–125 W. AMD APUs range from 65 W for the lower-end dual-core variants, such as the A4, to 100 W in the higher-end quad-core variants, such as the A8.
-Some processors come in special low power versions.
+Some processors come in special low-power versions.
 For example, Intel's lower TDP CPUs end in T (35 W) or S (65 W).

 Video card

-Video card can produce a significant amount of heat.
+Video cards can produce a significant amount of heat.
 A fast GPU may be the largest power consumer in a computer and because of space limitations, video card coolers often use small fans running at high speeds, making them noisy.

 Options to reduce noise from this source include: